robertoallende/mmdd-website/dev_log/00_main.md

 - Google Analytics 4 integration with property G-2QVVJSV702
 - Event tracking for external links, RSS clicks, code copy, and theme switching
 - Analytics working in both development and production modes
+- SEO optimization with astro-seo package and enhanced meta tags
+- XML sitemap generation at /sitemap-index.xml with all pages
+- Structured data (JSON-LD) for Organization and WebSite schemas
+- Methodology-focused page titles and descriptions for better search rankings

 ## Units Implemented
 ### Completed Units